 Students must successfully complete the education Teacher Performance Assessment (edTPA) as part of EDUC 370 for degree and license completion.
-Students must also pass their tests for basic skills and content to complete their degrees with license.
+Students must also pass the Test of Academic Proficiency/ACT/SAT and content area test to complete their degree with license.
 If a student has not completed all license requirements at the time the degree is awarded, the transcript will show that the degree/program was completed "Without License."